yanivnik/MIB-shared-task/README.md

 --circuit-dir [CIRCUIT-DIR="circuits/"]
 ```

 This will iterate over each model and task specified, producing an attribution graph file for each.
-The `ablation` option controls the ablation used - by default patching ablations, but `mean` and `zero` ablations are also possible for certain circuit-finding methods (`eap`, `eap-ig-activations`, and `exact`). `level` is the level of granularity at which attribution is performed: `edge` (by default) or `node` / `neuron`. `batch-size` is the batch size used during attribution, and is set across models. `circuit-dir` is where circuit files are output, in the format
+Each entry of `MODELS` should be in `{interpbench, gpt2, qwen2.5, gemma2, llama3}`, and each entry of `TASKS` should be in `{ioi, mcqa, arithmetic_subtraction, arithmetic_addition, arc_easy, arc_challenge}`.
+The `ablation` option controls the ablation used - by default patching ablations, but `mean` and `zero` ablations are also possible for certain circuit-finding methods (`eap`, `eap-ig-activations`, and `exact`). `level` is the level of granularity at which attribution is performed: `edge` (by default) or `node` / `neuron`. `batch-size` is the batch size used during attribution, and is set across models. `circuit-dir` is where circuit files are output.

 We support the following attribution methods: